ngrabbs/arm_projects/README.md

         16 tests completed with          1 errors
 ```

+### Exercise 4.5
-### 4.5 Write an HDL module called minority.
+Write an HDL module called minority.
 It receives three inputs, a, b, and c.
 It produces one output, y, that is TRUE if at least two of the inputs are FALSE.
 [exercise4.5](https://github.com/ngrabbs/dd_and_ca_fpga/blob/main/chapter4/exercise4_5.sv):
 ```systemverilog
 module minority(input logic a, b, c,